jcow/Machine-Learning-Projects/README.md

 #Machine-Learning-Projects

-This repository is used to store my machine learning projects that I've developed for my machine learning class.
+This repository is used to store machine learning projects that have been developed for a machine learning class.